Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Before iodised salt became common in India, goitre was widespread in inland regions.

-Iodine is necessary for the thyroid gland to produce thyroxine.
+Iodine is necessary for thyroxine production.

 Insulin and Diabetes